Read Mapping Near Non-Volatile Memory: : Microscopic View

 In order to prune the search space, \arch\ first locates sub-sequences of the \srg\ matching the \seed-long {\em prefix} of the \ssq\ in FilterU (Section~\ref{sec:biocam}). \seed\ represents a key \arch\ design parameter which dictates not only the storage complexity, but also the degree of search space pruning, which in turn determines \arch's throughput performance and energy efficiency.

 PMITIL grows with 4$^{seed}$, therefore, the larger the \seed, the higher becomes the storage complexity.
 However, a larger \seed\ is more likely to result in a lower number of {\em prefix} matches in the PMI tables, and hence, a lower number of targeted searches in the MatchU.
-While the value of the \seed\ remains much less than the expected length of the \ssq, it should be carefully set to best exploit the storage complexity vs. throughput (or energy efficiency) trade-off.
+In either case, the \seed\ value remains much less than the expected length of the \ssq.

 PMIT can have at most as many entries as the total number of {\em seed} long sub-sequences contained {within the} \srg.
-This practically translates into the length of the \srg, as a {\em prefix} can start from each base position of the \srg\ onward.
-Recall that PMIT is organized to keep multiple matches consecutively.
-Therefore, it suffices to keep per PMITIL entry just the start address in the PMIT for the first match, along with the number of matches (as depicted in Fig.~\ref{fig:example}).
+This practically translates into the length of the \srg, as a {\em prefix} can start from each base position of the \srg\ onward. \ignore{ If PMIT is organized to keep multiple matches consecutively, it suffices to keep per PMITIL entry just the start address in the PMIT for the first match.
+The end address in this case simply corresponds to the start address of the next PMITIL entry. } As PMIT is organized to keep multiple occurrences of the same {\em prefix} consecutively, each PMITIL entry just keeps the start address in the PMIT for the first occurrence.
 PMIT, on the other hand, has to keep the $<$TCAM array number, column number, row number$>$ tuple for each {\em prefix} match.
-If the \srg\ is the human genome, PMIT would have approximately 3 Giga entries.
-As we will detail in Section~\ref{sec:setuptbl}, 32 bits suffice to store each $<$TCAM array number, column number, row number$>$ tuple per PMIT entry; and 64 bits, each $<$PMIT start address, number of matches$>$ (or $<$PMIT start address, PMIT end address$>$) pair per PMITIL entry.
+If the \srg\ is the human genome, PMIT would have approximately 3Giga entries.
+As we will detail in Section~\ref{sec:setuptbl}, 32 bits suffice to store each $<$TCAM array number, column number, row number$>$ tuple per PMIT entry; and 32 bits, each $<$PMIT start address$>$ per PMITIL entry.